Blog · Paris · Everything To Know About the Arc de Triomphe Before You Go

 takespace

 Paris is not only a city of lights, but of breathtaking monuments.
 It’s no surprise the most celebrated monument in the city is the Eiffel Tower.
-The beautiful cathedral of Notre Dame probably takes second place.
+The Notre Dame Cathedral probably takes second place.
 But rounding out the trifecta of iconic Parisian monuments in none other than the Arc de Triomphe.
 This marvel of Neoclassical architecture attracts scores of visitors every year.

-If you want to see the arch in all its splendor, here’s what you should know before you visit.
+Before you see the arch in all its splendor, here’s what you should know about it.

 Where to find the Arc de Triomphe